-Just for saying, “Oh, it’s okay darling” while doing nothing to help their child work through challenges and struggle?
+Really?
+Is that all moms do?
+We’re just here to say, “Oh, it’s okay darling” while doing nothing to help their child work through challenges and struggle?

-It may sound great in the article (and it may be spot on in *some* cases) but it’s not the most accurate representation of most sports moms.
+It may sound great in the article (and it may be spot on in *some* cases), but it’s not the most accurate representation of most sports moms.